allenwakeup/laravel-modules/README.md

 ## Introduction

-The goodcatch laravel modules library overwrite "nwidart/laravel-modules" service providers.
+The Goodcatch Laravel Modules library overwrite "nwidart/laravel-modules" service provider.

-And, ignored package "nwidart/laravel-modules" in laravel package discovery.
+It extends "nwidart/laravel-modules" library, provide database activator.

+Because of Laravel Package Discovery, "nwidart/laravel-modules" has been listed in composer.json.

 ## Installation

-there might be a little bit more complicated things to do.
+There might be a little bit more complicated things to do.

     * add required php composer library
     * do minor changes to laravel application